Google Scam Targets Australian Cat Owners

 How to remove Loki

-Delivered through malicious spam campaigns, Loki focuses on stealing credentials off the victim computer and runs a keylogger.
+Delivered through malicious spam campaigns, Loki focuses on stealing credentials off the victim computer and runs a keylogger, a common hacking method.
 Loki also communicates back to a Command and Control server (C&C) to report what it finds and to receive commands if needed.

 How it works